mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 - Peer - side by side coding.
   - Parents coding too.
 See the comments by Molly:and her interactions / commentary.
 And the interaction of Ch-Pa and Te - the quiest support there.

-- Game Playing and Playtesting
+- Game Playing and playtesting
    - Game playing at start of program - no observations but sets context
    - Play testing - and challenge - a culture of "hardness", curiosity about number of levels, as a vehicle for peer support,